 I also respect the drive and struggle of the gallery artist.
 To break into that scene and make a name for yourself continues to be hard for many fine artists to reach.

 The collection stays together and is not for sale.
 1. I think it would be hard for an artist to get on board if I were to make money on these.
 2. It deserves to stay together as a message and view of the artistic diversity that cannabis shares.
-Itself is the art project.
+The collection Itself is the art project.

 I would love for this project to continue to grow.
 I don’t have a cap on the number of artist or a time line to complete.
-So if you are an artist, or knows someone who is, please let them get in touch.
+So if you are an artist, no toys! or knows someone who is, please let them get in touch.

 Here are a few From the artist so far.
 I will make a post on each of these artists in due Time.